 Empathy, combined with a genuine desire to improve the quality of the lives of service users, is essential, as is the ability to think on your feet and make difficult decisions under pressure.
 An interest/participation in some aspect of your local community is also useful.
 General administrative skills are also needed.

-Contact Community Service Volunteers (CSV) for details of relevant voluntary work.
+Use the Do-it website or contact Community Service Volunteers (CSV) for details of relevant voluntary work.
 Your local volunteer bureau may also be able to help you to find opportunities for work experience.

 Both undergraduate and postgraduate courses cover the same topics and have a strong practical element with over 200 days (usually six to seven hours a day) of supervised work placements.
 Approved postgraduate courses are usually full time and last two years, although there are some part-time courses available.